takumayumi/Smooth-Continuous-Vertical-Swiper/README.md

 A simple React project demonstrating the use of Swiper for continuous vertical scrolling with Tailwind CSS styling.

-This project serves as a basic example of integrating Swiper, a popular touch slider library, into a React application to create a continuous vertical scrolling experience.
-The project also utilizes Tailwind CSS for styling components.

 ## Features

 - **Continuous Vertical Scrolling:** Swiper is configured for a seamless and continuous vertical scrolling experience.